Could the destruction of documents which are relevant to legal proceedings amount to contempt of Court*?

 Kier appears to have deleted documents relevant to the cases currently before Courts, in respect of which proceedings have been initiated or are as yet unresolved.

-We returned to our ‘source’ and understand the above-mentioned schedule is only one such document.
+We returned to the ‘source’ and understand the above-mentioned schedule is only one such document.
 A more pertinent one is likely ‘Area 9 DCP 35010 costs.xlsx’.
 01/05/2020, we sought an explanation of the response, the conduct and the rates.

 Surely Kier has not disposed of the evidence – particularly information that likely has a bearing on multiple matters currently stayed at S. Wales courts and may have formed part of a disclosure order?